 Seek Support If You’re Struggling

-If you are struggling with your mental health as a result of COVID-19 isolation or experiencing anxiety about returning to a normal pace of life, know that you’re not alone.
+If you or a family member is struggling with your mental health as a result of COVID-19 isolation or experiencing anxiety about returning to a normal pace of life, know that you’re not alone.
 The experienced, compassionate team at FHE can help you with solutions for managing anxiety or depression.
-Counselors are available to take your call 24/7 at (844) 299-0618.
+Counselors are available to take your call 24/7 at (833) 596-3502.